 In a text region, the startLine property (§3.22.4) SHALL be present and SHALL have a value greater than 0.
 In a binary region, the startLine property SHALL be absent.

-NOTE 1: Consumers of SARIF files can use the presence or absence of the startLine property to determine whether to treat a region as a text region or as a binary region.
+NOTE 1: SARIF consumers can use the presence or absence of the startLine property to determine whether to treat a region as a text region or as a binary region.

 NOTE 2: It is up to each analysis tool whether to treat a given file as a text file (in which case it should emit text regions for results detected in the file) or as a binary file (in which case it should emit binary regions).